Xabis/Windower-Addons/OpenSesame/README.md

 # About door skip and portals
 Only specific portals are supported.

-This is becasue the game stores warp coordinates client-side and sends it to the server as a request.
+This is because the game stores warp coordinates client-side and sends it to the server as a request.
 Sending the confirmation menu option packet alone is not enough.

 Due to this, a list of coordinates must be known ahead of time based on the specific zone and menu that is being interacted with.